-The health consequences of drug abuse vary with the user, the drug in question, and how one takes a particular drug.
+The health consequences of drug abuse vary according to the user and the drug in question.
 With the vast numbers of drugs available, there are undoubtedly drugs which are far more dangerous than others when abused.
 However, most illicit drugs present damaging physical and mental health risks when abused over the long-term.
-Addiction is more likely with sustained use of a drug, leading to dangerous drug-seeking behaviors, wreaking havoc on one’s psychological health, and placing the user at great risk, from organ damage to death by overdose.
+Addiction is more likely with sustained use of a drug.
+It leads to dangerous drug-seeking behaviors, wreaking havoc on one’s psychological health.
+Addiction can also place the user at great physical risk, from organ damage to death by overdose.

 The Physical Manifestations of Drug Abuse

 Long-term drug abuse often leads to a host of physical symptoms that affect the body’s immune system.
 For example, the health of essential organs such as the heart and lungs, and even the physical structure of the brain itself, can be impacted.
 Meth addicts often experience severe dental issues, skin sores, compromised immune systems, and more serious medical complications.

 Heroin users may deal with pneumonia and other lung issues from the drug’s respiratory effects.
 They also have greatly increased risks for diseases like HIV, collapsed veins, and clogged blood vessels, among other symptoms.
 Malnutrition is common in drug addicts, with many health conditions resulting directly from drug use and resulting behaviors.
 For example, some users abuse drugs in “runs,” where they often neglect food or sleep in attempts to keep a high going.
 Even drugs often perceived as “softer” – benzodiazepines – can cause a host of physical symptoms when abused, such as shakiness, headaches, or high blood pressure.